-CJA filed this case in 1998 on behalf of four Bosnian Muslims who were tortured by a Serb soldier in Bosnia-Herzegovina.
-On April 29, 2002, the U.S District Court in Atlanta held Nikola Vuckovic liable for torture; cruel, inhuman and degrading treatment; arbitrary detention; war crimes; crimes against humanity; and genocide.
+CJA filed a complaint in 1998 on behalf of four Bosnian Muslims who were tortured by a Serb soldier in Bosnia-Herzegovina.
+On April 29, 2002, the U.S District Court for the Northern District of Georgia held Nikola Vuckovic liable for torture; cruel, inhuman and degrading treatment; arbitrary detention; war crimes; crimes against humanity; and genocide.
 The court awarded the plaintiffs $140 million in damages.

 On April 17, 1992, Serb forces seized control of the Bosnian town of Bosanski Samac and almost immediately implemented a deliberate policy of ethnic cleansing.
 They subjected non-Serb adult males to wholesale detention and forcibly expelled hundreds of Croat and Muslim women, children and elderly.

 CJA client, Kemal Mehinovic, a Bosnian Muslim baker, was one of the victims of this campaign.
 On May 27, 1992, Kemal was taking a mid-day nap at home when Serb police and soldiers knocked on his door.
 They beat him in front of his famil, arrested him without a warrant, and then drove him to a police station for interrogation.
 He was held in Serb detention centers, under squalid conditions with little food and no medical care.
 For the next six months, he endured brutal torture at the hands of a former neighbor, turned prison guard, a Serb soldier named Nikola Vuckovic.